Pentax Q vs Ricoh GR II

 Concerning the storage of imaging data, both the Pentax Q and the GR II write their files to SDXC cards.
 The GR II supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the Pentax Q cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Pentax Q and Ricoh GR II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the GR II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the Pentax Q does not offer wifi capability.
+In contrast, the Pentax Q does not provide wifi capability.

 The GR II is a recent model that features in the current product line-up of Ricoh.
-In contrast, the Pentax Q has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the Pentax Q has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the Pentax Q was succeeded by the Pentax Q10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Pentax and Ricoh websites.

 So how do things add up?
 Is there a clear favorite between the Pentax Q and the Ricoh GR II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - More flexible: Accepts interchangeable lenses, so that lens characteristics can be altered.